MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

     <img src=".//media/MyDevice_Files.png" width=600/>

-* Connect the RNWF02PC Add On Board to the PC using a Type C USB cable.
-The installation files for the utility is located in this [sub-folder](./cert-key-flash-tool/sendTo_tool/).
+* The installation files for the utility is located in this [sub-folder](./cert-key-flash-tool/sendTo_tool/).
 Click [here](Cert-Key-Flash-Tool.md) and follow the directions for using the utility to program the device's certificate & key files into the RNWF02PC module.

 ### Step 3 - Create an Azure IoT Central Application